 To help us make sure that the vaccines developed will work for everyone, we need people from all backgrounds to volunteer to take part in the vaccine trials.”

 Involving many thousands of people, phase 3 studies give researchers insights into the effects of a vaccine on a much larger population than phase 1 and 2 studies.
-If you are interested in taking part in this vital research, sign up to the study directly via the ENSEMBLE website.

 Become one of the thousands of people taking part in research every day within the NHS.